microsoft/pai/rest-server/README.md

 -->

-# AII RESTful API Server
+# REST Server

-RESTful API Server is built as an interface for the system, which allows you to submit, monitor or abort deep learning jobs.
+REST Server exposes a set of interface that allows you to manage jobs.

 ## Quick Start

-1. Write Job Config File
+1. Job config file

     Prepare a job config file as described in [examples/README.md](../examples/README.md#config-file), for example, `exampleJob.json`.

-2. Submit the Job
+2. Submit the job

     HTTP PUT the config file as json to:
     ```